 AMC Website: African Marketing Confederation co-founders awarded CIM Honorary Fellowship

-CIM director of qualifications and partnerships Maggie Jones and director of strategy and commercial James Sutton recently attended the African Marketing Confederation Conference – and awarded the AMC’s co-founders Nigel Tattersall and Helen McIntee-Carlisle with CIM Honorary Fellowship.
+CIM director of qualifications and partnerships Maggie Jones and strategy and commercial director James Sutton recently attended the African Marketing Confederation Conference – and awarded the AMC’s co-founders Nigel Tattersall and Helen McIntee-Carlisle with CIM Honorary Fellowship.

 Ethical Marketing News: CIM and IBM to Challenge Marketing Students in Global Competition to find the Marketers of the Future

-CIM have partnered with IBM for The Pitch 2026 competition, with the latter setting the challenges for this year’s undergraduate and postgraduate participants.
+CIM has partnered with IBM for The Pitch 2026 competition, with the latter setting the challenges for this year’s undergraduate and postgraduate participants.

 These challenges, which were revealed recently, were reported by Ethical Marketing News as part of their wider coverage of The Pitch.